OHCIA ONLINE CONTINUING EDUCATION

 2 Hours of Continuing Education Credit

-• 2.0 CEUs approved by the Oregon Health Authority (OHA).
-Suggested categories: Skills, Other
+• 2.0 CEUs approved by the Oregon Health Authority (OHA) Skills, Ethics, Other

 • 2.0 CEUs approved by CCHI